 A few years ago I decided that I would like to emigrate to another country and since I had nothing but a love for writing and limited business studies behind my name, I knew the only way this would ever happen for me is by obtaining a degree.
 Since I had no idea what to study, I did some research on the internet in order to find out which degrees were the most sought after worldwide.
 I then came to the conclusion that education studies were the way to go since they came up as an option in almost every single search I did.
 So education it would be then.
 I registered, worked extremely hard my first year, passed with flying colours each semester and felt quite good about myself.
 All the while realising that education studies would never be a passion of mine.
 I just figured back then that since I was doing so well in the beginning I would be able to easily breeze through the rest of it.

 Boy was I wrong.
 Each new teaching practice/practical experience (which lasts up to five weeks at a time), became more torturous.
-Each new assignment I had to complete seemed to take me longer and longer since I kept striving to better myself (pushing for an over 90% average on every single one).
+Every new assignment I had to complete seemed to take me longer and longer.
+This was due to the fact that I kept striving to better myself!
+Accepting nothing less than a 90% average on every assignment became the norm.
 Each exam I had to prepare for became such a burden that I stressed myself into an ulcer and a hernia.
 Yet I let the degree consume me more and more, until it took over my whole life.